McFreely/text_generator/README.md

 ## Usage

-At the moment, the only scheme available to generate text is a markov-like algorithm.
+### Markov Generator
 Three simple steps:

 First you need to initiate a new generator.
+The default values are an ngram of size 1 and a maximum length of text generated of 15 words.
+Play with those value to get the best results depending on your source text.
 ```ruby
 generator = MarkovGenerator.new(n = 1, genmax = 15)
 ```

-Second you need to feed the generator some text for it to be able to output something in the next step.
+Second you need to feed the generator some source text for it to be able to output something original later.
 ```ruby
 generator.feed(line)
 ```